asyncapi/website/pages/blog/zenwave-asyncapi-code-generator.md

 ### Exception Handling with Business Dead Letter Queue

 ZenWave SDK consumers can be configured to route exceptions to different error queues.
-This is useful to manage non-retryable business exceptions so the stream processing is not interrupted.
-If your code throws an exception not configured for error routing it will be rethrow and it will follow the standard error handling mechanism for your particular Spring Cloud Stream binder.
+This is useful to manage non-retrayable business exceptions so the stream processing is not interrupted.
+If your code throws an exception not configured for error routing, it will be rethrown and follow the standard error handling mechanism for your particular Spring Cloud Stream binder.

 ```yaml
 spring.cloud.stream.bindings: